Overview of a DUI Case

 Why Commercial/Occupational Drivers Need An Attorney

 If your job and ability to make a living is based on your ability to drive, you need a good DUI attorney.
-If the facts are right like a low BAC, an attorney can negotiate with the judge and the DA to save your job because many DA’s and judges are open to trying to save a person’s job when possible.
+If the facts are right, like a low BAC, an attorney can negotiate with the judge and the District Attorney to save your job because many DA’s and judges are open to trying to save a person’s job when possible.

 Why Pilots/Nurses/Dr’s/Attorneys/Professional People Need an Attorney

 Professional License holders need a DUI attorney with experience in licensing issues because many licensing boards with mandatory reporting requirements will want to know about the charges, sentence, and conviction.
 It’s important to make sure that what happens in court and DMV won’t affect your professional license.

 Even if you are convicted of a DUI, you can still get your case expunged.
 An expungement allows you to lawfully answer that you have never been convicted of a crime.
 To be eligible, you must have successfully completed probation, paid all your fines and fees, and completed the terms of your probation.

 This information is intended to be informative, is not legal advice, and is not intended to address the specific facts of a case.
 Every DUI case involves different laws, facts, penalties, and procedures.
 You should always obtain legal advice from a DUI defense attorney who is familiar with the facts unique to your case.